YoyoSoliman/Introducing_cpp/README.md

-Introducing_cpp

-This repo tracks my progress as I read Introducing C++ by Frances Buontempo.
-Structure
-Each chapter includes:
-Code examples from the book
-Personal notes
-Note on Style
-My notes are written in my own style.
-It might be unconventional, but it helps me remember better.
+This repo is where I'll be keeping track of my progress as I read the book "Introducing C++" by Frances Buontempo.
+Each chapter will have the code examples provided with it as well as the notes I took.
+I understand my note-taking style might be unconventional, but it helps me remember better.